exoplatform/exo-documentation/docs/Manage-Documents.rst

 |destination_selected|

 -  If you cancel a destination folder for a file, the default destination will be applied to all files
--  If the user cancels the selected destination folder for all files, files will be stored in the default folder i.e.
+-  If you cancel the selected destination folder for all files, they will be stored in the default folder i.e.
    ``Activity Stream Documents`` if no selected destination for them.

 .. note:: If you don't select a destination folder for each of the attached files, the destination chosen